 - patients who undergo hepatotoxic chemotherapy, if FLR<30%

 - cirrhosis, Child-Pugh class A, ICG-R15 <10%, if FLR <40%

 - patients with hepatic steatosis

 Can be performed on an outpatient basis.
-The FLR (on CT or MRI) should be obtained prior undertaking this procedure.
+The future liver remnant (on CT or MRI volume assessment) should be obtained prior to undertaking this procedure.

 The right lobe is almost always targeted.
 The approach is usually through the right lobe, as well.